lkoepsel/Labs_10C_Class/docs/pi10C_hello_server.md

 **NOTE: Keep the server running for all students to see their IP Address.
 Restarting the server, will lose the pre-existing IP Addresses.**

-If a restart is required, ask the student to enter the following on their command line:
+If a restart is required, and a student is unable to see their *hostname* on the web page.
+Ask the student to enter the following on their command line:
 ```bash
 sudo systemctl start hello.service
 ```
+This command will restart the *hello.service* **on their computer** pinging the *hello_server* once again, for the student to see their IP Address.

 ## Links for Solving Windows mDNS